dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling.md

 ---
-title: "Modeling your data"
+title: "Model your data"
 ---

-# Modeling your data
+# Model your data

 - Data Assets
 - Partitions